Jvanrhijn/mole/README.md

 ### Example result

-The figure below shows the result of optimizing a Jastrow-Slater wave function with two Jastrow e-e parameters and STO-populated Slater determinant, on a hydrogen molecule (H2) Hamiltonian.
+The figure below shows the result of optimizing a product of Slater type orbitals, on a hydrogen molecule (H2)
+Hamiltonian.
 The figure compares a vanilla steepest descent optimization with the stochastic reconfiguration algorithm by Sorella.
 See `examples/hydrogen_molecule`.